Clearing cache from the shell

 https://raw.githubusercontent.com/machampagne/magento-utils/master/shell/cleanCache.php

-How to add a custom link to the top navigation in Magento
+How to add and edit attributes in Magento

-How to add and manage currencies in Magento
+How to add and edit tags in Magento